alislaboratory/4BitCPU/README.txt

 First of all, I should get the CPU fully working.
 Once this is done, I will begin work on my Mk2 CPU while beginning the hardware step of this project.
 Mrs. Rainger also had an old contact who used to work for a chip fab company.

+For my Mk2 CPU, I would like to make it serial - using a 1-bit ALU that I will custom make.

 -- PROGRAMS --
 Now that the CPU is finished (1/07/23), it's time to make some programs.
 The first ever one I made to test is as follows:
 971 100 930 b30.
 This repetitively adds 1+7 and outputs. (the general purpose memory was not connected at this point).